leonid-shevtsov/liqpay/README.md

 6. If the payment was cancelled: You cancel the operation.

 The most recent version of the LiqPAY API _requires_ you to have a serverside endpoint, which makes it impossible to test it with a local address.
+Use [ngrok](https://ngrok.com) for local testing.

 ### Implementation in Rails